Watson, Watt lead way as Texans outlast Chargers, 27-20

 But a completion that would have put the Chargers inside the Houston 10 was wiped out by a holding penalty on left tackle Trent Scott with 24 seconds to play, and Rivers threw two final incompletions.

-Rivers led an 89-yard TD drive shortly before halftime culminating in Allen’s second TD on a 12-yard grab, which included a nimble juke past Houston safety Justin Reid to put the Chargers up 17-7.
+Rivers led an 89-yard TD drive shortly before halftime culminating in Allen’s second TD on a 12-yard grab to put the Chargers up 17-7.

 But Carlos Hyde scored his first touchdown for Houston on a 3-yard run midway through the third quarter, and the Texans’ defense promptly created a turnover for its 16th consecutive game.